Good PSAT Score Ranges, Percentiles & More

 Why take the PSAT?

-PSAT/NMSQT stands for Preliminary SAT/National Merit Scholarship Qualifying Test and is taken in high school, usually during a student’s sophomore or junior year.
+PSAT/NMSQT stands for Preliminary SAT/National Merit Scholarship Qualifying Test and is taken in high school, usually during a student’s junior year.
 Below, we list four reasons why students should take the PSAT.

 Taking the PSAT in high school prepares you for the SAT and ACT, allowing you to simulate critical college entrance exams you’ll have to take later in your high school career.
 You’ll be able to familiarize yourself with standardized test questions and see how you perform under strict time limits with a proctor present.

-• 2.
-Your PSAT score can guide your SAT test prep
+• Your PSAT score can guide your SAT test prep.

 In addition to your overall scores, you will receive a comprehensive analysis of your PSAT performance in specific content areas.
 This in-depth analysis can help you understand your strengths and weaknesses which will inform your ACT and SAT test prep.
 The PSAT also gives you a percentile ranking, which allows you to compare your scores with those of other high school juniors who took the test.
 For example, a student with a percentile of 63 has earned a score better than 63 percent of that year’s test takers.

-• 3.
-The PSAT helps you stand out to colleges
+• The PSAT helps you stand out to colleges.

 Many schools purchase lists of high-scoring students and encourage these students to apply.
 A high score on the PSAT could get you noticed by colleges and earn you small perks such as meals during visits and waived application fees.

-• 4.
-A good PSAT score can qualify you for scholarships
+• A good PSAT score can qualify you for scholarships.

 Taking the PSAT allows you to qualify for several scholarship programs, most notably the National Merit Scholarship Program.
-Your Junior year PSAT score is what qualifies you for the National Merit Scholarship.
-Some schools or districts will offer the PSAT to sophomores in October or PSAT 10 in the Spring of their sophomore year.
-This is a good chance for extra practice and to see how you might expect to perform when it counts Junior year.
+Your junior year PSAT score is what qualifies you for the National Merit Scholarship.
+Some schools or districts will offer sophomores the opportunity to take the PSAT in October or the PSAT 10 in the Spring.
+This is a good chance for extra practice and to see how you might expect to perform on the PSAT in your junior year, when the test counts for scholarships.

 The National Merit Scholarship Program & the PSAT